Plattar/plattar-ar-adapter/docs/installation/maintain-viewer-and-qr.md

 To help users transport between the web platform to mobile, the Plattar plugin can display a QR Code which links to the AR Launcher on mobile.
 The Plattar AR Launch page contains all the code to turn your scene/configuration into an AR compatible model and open the Augmented Reality experience.

-### Swap from Viewer to a QR Code (Legacy Code)
+### Swap from viewer to a QR Code (Legacy Code)
 The Plattar Embed supports displaying a QR Code on desktop devices for users to scan with their AR supported devices in order to see the AR Experience.
 Plattar supports swapping between the 3D viewer and the QRCode, but due to the load times it can be easier to maintain two embeds, one for the Viewer and one for the QRCode.
-The [next doc](./maintain-viewer-and-qr.md) will explain how to do that, but for now we will use the legacy functions to do the switch.
+The next doc will explain how to do that, but for now we will use the legacy functions to do the switch.

 -  First, we'll get the embed tag through the CMS and install the plattar plugin through a script tag.
 (If you need a refresher, you can go back to the [basic example](./loading-scene.md/#changing-between-scenes))